Eastern Shores Library System: Services

 In 2001, ESLS initiated EasiCat, an "online shared automated catalog of all of the items owned by all of the libraries and the bookmobile."
 Customers were able to view items, place holds on them, and have them delivered to the library of their choice.
 EasiCat was able to be used in any of the libraries, as well as on any computer with Internet access.

-ESLS provided a van delivery service that allows patrons to return books and other materials to any member library.
+ESLS provided a van delivery service that allowed patrons to return books and other materials to any member library.
 In 2005, the van delivered approximately 655,132 items among 17 libraries, 5 days a week.
 It also made stops at Kettle Moraine Correctional Institution and Lakeland University.

 Many of the items were those requested through Interlibrary loan.
 Eastern Shores also had reciprocal agreements with other Wisconsin public library systems, allowing users to check out materials while on vacation.

-Eastern Shores operated a Bookmobile that serves many of the communities in Ozaukee and Sheboygan Counties without libraries and promoted future library use for customers.
+Eastern Shores operated a Bookmobile that served many of the communities in Ozaukee and Sheboygan Counties without libraries and promoted future library use for customers.
 It primarily provided "popular and reading readiness materials in various formats" but also provided some reference and programming materials.